lawmurray/Birch/README.md

 # Birch

-Birch is a probabilistic programming language featuring automatic marginalization, automatic conjugacy, automatic differentiation, and inference algorithms based on Sequential Monte Carlo (SMC).
+Birch is a probabilistic programming language featuring automatic marginalization, automatic conditioning, automatic differentiation, and inference algorithms based on Sequential Monte Carlo (SMC).
 The Birch language transpiles to C++.

 See [https://birch.sh](https://birch.sh) for a gentle introduction, and [https://docs.birch.sh](https://docs.birch.sh) for reference documentation.